 Each institution affiliated with the Accrediting Commission for Community and Junior Colleges (ACCJC) accepts the obligation to undergo a cycle of periodic evaluation through self study and professional peer review.
 The heart of this obligation is conducting a rigorous self study, during which an institution appraises itself against the Commission’s standards in terms of its stated institutional purposes.

 The cycle of evaluation requires a comprehensive self study every six years following initial accreditation and a visit by a team of peers.
 The cycle includes a mandatory midterm report in the third year as well as any other reports requested by the Commission.
 All reports beyond the comprehensive self study may be followed by a visit by Commission representatives.

 In December 2014, the Board of Trustees approved the college's comprehensive Self Evaluation Report.
 The college received a site visit on March 2-5, 2015.
 The site visit team developed a report from the visit.
 Based on the results of its June meeting the commission reaffirmed the college's accreditation and issued an action letter to the college.
-As part of the process, the college will be required to submit a follow-up report in October 2016.
-This report will be followed by a visit of an external evaluation team.
+As part of the process, the college has submitted its Follow-Up Report which will be followed by a visit in November 2016 by an external evaluation team.

 Butte College requested a Substantive Change for the Skyway Center in March 2014 from the ACCJC.
 This Substantive Change was approved after a federally mandated site visit that occurred in September 2014.